NeunEinser/bingo/README.md

-# Minecraft Bingo 5.0
+# Fetchr - Bingo v5

-Minecraft Bingo is a custom Minecraft map.
+Fetchr is a custom Minecraft map.
 Essentially, this is an item fetch quest.

-You will be presented with a 5x5 grid of Minecraft items (the Bingo card).
+You will be presented with a 5x5 grid of Minecraft items (the bingo card).
 This is a gamemode played in survival.
 This means, you will need to punch a tree in the beginning and get some initial tools.

 All this information is also available in the map itself, in greater detail.